citrix/tech-marketing/projects/tech-zone/role-contributor.md

 When you make changes on your local machine, you need to not only save them (`commit` in git terminology), but also upload to central database (`push` in git terminology).
 Always make sure that you are doing both commit and push operations.

 **Note:** All your content development is done in a dedicated branch.
-You can push changes as often as you want and there is nothing that you can do that would have negative impact on Tech Zone.
+You can push changes as often as you want and there is nothing that you can do that would have a negative impact on Tech Zone.

 ### Spaces after list markers